All Episodes

 Uncle James has been conspiring.

-Everybody on my team's been conspiring.
+Everybody on my team has been conspiring.

 That's all I want.

-Betty Crocker cake, and I'll even make the damn thing myself.
+And I'll even make the damn thing myself.

 How's that?

-So this past January was ten years, and even though I can't listen all three hours of every day, I listen to you for quite a bit, and listening to you, it really puts you know, whatever is going on, whatever good things or whatever struggles are going on.
+And even though I can't listen all three hours of every day, I listen to you for quite a bit.

 You know, 2020 was a tough year because of coronavirus.

-This year, 2021 has been a challenging year uh for business, it's been way up and down, nothing like the previous gig in the oil and gas industry.
+It's been way up and down, nothing like the previous gig in the oil and gas industry.

 You're very conservative.

-So let me let me give you some hope.
+Let me give you some hope.

 And I don't know why.

-But the real meaningful Christmas songs, even the old classics that I grew up with, I just for some reason this year they're more meaningful to me.
+But the real meaningful Christmas songs, even the old classics that I grew up with, I just, for some reason this year, they're more meaningful to me.

 And I'm very grateful to be able to do this.

-But let me send you as this is my last week before I take my long holiday every year.
+But let me send you, as this is my last week before I take my long holiday every year.

 I want to send this message to you.